Reflecting on Your Identities

 - What cultural attitudes, laws, or context exist towards sexual orientation in the host country?

-- What is considered typical male and female social behavior, including gender roles and gender relations, in the host country?
+- What is my host culture’s perspective on gender identity (binary, non-binary, etc.) and gender roles?
+What is considered typical male and female social behavior, including gender roles and gender relations, in the host country?

 - Can the program accommodate special housing requests such as single rooms, private baths, or certain roommates?